DUNE-DAQ/dbe/docs/dbe.md

 # The OKS database editor: `dbe_main`

 ## Prerequisite

- Before running either schemaeditor or dbe you must load the dbe spack package with `spack load dbe`.
+ Before running either `dbe` or `schemaeditor` you must load the dbe spack package with `spack load dbe`.
 This can have unwanted side effects like running the wrong version of Python due to spack messing with your PATH and LD_LIBRARY_PATH.
 To avoid this, keep your editing sessions in a different window to your normal development or create an alias /shell fucntion like: